 Upon the final walk through, they were already running 1.5 hours late trying to get things out of the house.
 When I saw the mounds of trash on the side walk, I told them there was less than a 10% chance all of their trash would be picked up the next day.
 I told them to take some trash with them.
 They refused.

 I told them to come back later that evening to get rid of at least some of the extra trash.
-Leaving so much trash out is a target for human scavengers and raccoons.
+Leaving so much trash out is a target for human scavengers, rats, and raccoons.

 So guess what happened the very next morning when I came by to meet my floor refinishing guy and some prospective realtors?

 Nothing!
-All the trash was still there and exploded on the sidewalk.
-I got another text message from my neighbor with this picture:
+All the trash was still there, exploded all over the sidewalk.
+Then I got another text message from my neighbor with this picture:

 I couldn’t believe it.
 I texted the tenants to get their asses over there to pick up the trash.
 And in the meantime, because I was so embarrassed with people coming over, I picked up the trash around the trash can.

-Of course they didn’t come over.
-They apologized, and called 1-800-JUNK to pick everything up 2.5 hours after I shot them the picture.
+Of course they didn't come over.
+At least they apologized and called 1-800-JUNK to pick everything up 2.5 hours after I shot them the picture.

 As A Landlord, All I Could Do Was Laugh